viniciusarruda/viniciusarruda.github.io/_posts/projects/2017-08-20-cellular-automata.md

 The evolution of a one-dimensional cellular automaton can be illustrated by starting with the initial state (generation zero) in the first row, the first generation on the second row, and so on.
 For example, the figure above illustrated the first 20 generations of the rule 30 elementary cellular automaton starting with a single black cell.

-Here is a link to download a simple code in C that prints a one-dimensional cellular automaton based on a input rule and the number of generations.

 ## Two-Dimensional Cellular Automata

 The game of life is the best-known two-dimensional cellular automaton, invented by John H. Conway.